Skip to content

 2. Palila

 The Palila is a type of bird that is found in Hawaii.
 It is known as a Hawaiian honeycreeper.
-Unfortunately, the palila is facing a serious threat to its existence and is classified as critically endangered.
+Unfortunately, the palila is facing a severe threat to its existence and is classified as critically endangered.

 This combination of colors creates a beautiful and unique appearance for the palila.
 The golden-yellow head and breast of the palila are particularly striking.
 They add a touch of brightness to the bird’s overall appearance.